The Real Cost of the Digital Skills Gap for Your Business

 (Gallup, LinkedIn)

-Without support for digital transformation, employees may feel powerless and helpless in the face of change.
-A gap in their digital skills can result in the loss of time, productivity, and autonomy, severely impacting the success of software adoption.
-But the impact of digital incompetence doesn’t stop at software.
+Without adequate support during digital transformation, employees can feel powerless in the face of change.
+A gap in digital skills leads to a loss of time, autonomy, and confidence, all of which undermine the broader success of digital adoption.

 82% of companies recognize the role that employees' digital experience plays in business performance, rating it as "very important" to "vital".